nodetool-ai/nodetool/docs/nodes/nodetool/audio/analysis.md

 - **tensor**: The amplitude tensor to be converted to dB scale.
 (Tensor)

-## BeatTracking

-Perform beat tracking on an audio file.

-Use cases:
-- Analyze rhythm and tempo of music tracks
-- Synchronize visual effects with music beats
-- Extract rhythmic features for music classification tasks

-**Tags:** audio, rhythm, tempo, beats

-**Fields:**
-- **audio**: The audio file to analyze for beats.
-(AudioRef)
-- **start_bpm**: The starting tempo estimate in beats per minute. (float)

 ## ChromaSTFT

 This node creates a chromagram from a waveform or power spectrogram to identify different pitch classes in an audio signal.